Dobiasd/EditGym/README.md

 But real efficiency is not reached by [just memorizing all shortcuts](https://www.shortcutfoo.com).
 It is also important (and fun!) to be able to effortlessly choose the tactics with the smallest amount of shortcuts to reach the desired goal.

-EditGym helps you to acquire this set of skills by letting you practice and compete on standardized text snippets.
+EditGym helps you to acquire this set of skills by letting you practice with standardized text snippets.

 ---

 todo:
+top menu and headline centered
 finished: Coach: "Your score: 42.1s, 23 key moves.
-You can go on to the next exercise (ctrl+n), try to improve (ctrl+r) or register your result to the highscore list (ctrl+h)."
+You can go on to the next exercise (ctrl+n), try to improve (ctrl+r)."
-stars: display when finished, in exercise header and in exercise list save stars with web storage http://stackoverflow.com/
+stars: display when finished, in exercise header and in exercise list save stars with web storage http://stackoverflow.com/questions/16427636/check-if-localstorage-is-available also save and show personal best.
+Coach congratulates on improvement PB-liste im menu.
+Da auch timestamp zu jedem zeigen.
+5 stars with utf8 and black "Time"/"Keys" on them. not yet = dark gray

-beim highscore-eintrag auswaehlen lassen ob time, keys oder beides highscore position regarding last 100 users of this exercise anzeigen highscore-dialog am Ende automatisch über das game einblenden highscore sorting: if criterion 1 is equal then crit 2, wenn auch egal dann timestamp, wenn das equal dann name.
-Kombination aus allem unique in der DB. no negative values in highscore (keys and time) highscore spam von einer ip verhindern email an mich schicken wenn die highscore-liste eine zweierpotenz erreicht ads custom exercises: as url or in online raw text (e.g. codepad). url only up to 2000 total. (http://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers) custom exercises: remove unallowed chars replay in help (gif?)
+custom exercises: as url or in online raw text (e.g. codepad). url only up to 2000 total. (http://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers) custom exercises: remove unallowed chars replay in help (gif?)